coins/bitcoin-scripts/op_rotate.md

 Inputs have to be minimally encoded.
 E.g.,`0x04000000 -> 0x04`.
 The negative zero, `0x80`, is encoded as `0x0000000080`

-The script here rotates three bits.
-It can be easily adjusted to rotate any other number of bits.
-All rotations require the same amount of instructions.
+The script here rotates three bits to the right.
+It can be easily perform any bitwise rotation.
+All rotations on 32-bit words require the same amount of instructions.
+In this script a bit more than 100 instructions.